STP Phase 2 Important Information for all Easy Payslip Customers

 - STP Phase 2 will bring about some changes to the way payroll and STP is managed in Easy Payslip

 - Easy Payslip has secured a deferral from the ATO that covers all our customers and partners (deferral reference number 97 391 939)

-- It's possible we will get a further deferral to 1 July 2023 for existing customers, in order to simplify the transition by aligning it with the new financial year.
+- We have done this in order to simplify the transition for our customers, by aligning it with the new financial year.

 - Further information will be provided to all customers well in advance of the implementation of phase 2

 - You don’t need to do anything now except continue your current STP reporting in Easy Payslip